-Cushman & Wakefield Valuation was appointed as valuation expert for a three-year term as of the June 30, 2019 valuation for Europlaza, Arcs de Seine and Rives de Bercy.
-The term was renewed for an additional year.
+BNPRE Valuation was appointed as valuation expert for a three-year term as of the June 30, 2023 valuation for Europlaza, Arcs de Seine and Rives de Bercy.

-CBRE Valuation was appointed as valuation expert for a three-year term as of the December 31, 2018 valuation for Passy Kennedy and for a four-year term as of the December 31, 2019 valuation for Hanami.
-The term for Passy Kennedy was renewed for an additional year.
+Cushman & Wakefield Valuation was appointed as valuation expert for a three-year term as of the June 30, 2023 valuation for Passy Kennedy and Office Kennedy and for a four-year term as of the December 31, 2023 valuation for Hanami.